Ives: Symphonies Nos. 34, The Unanswered Question, Central Park in the Dark (Seattle Symphony, Morlot)

 Has the bar been raised for Ives' 4th?

-There's been a revival of Ives programming at the Seattle Symphony lately.
+There's been a revival of Ives programming at Seattle Symphony lately.
 That it's happening under the French-born and British-educated Ludovic Morlot rather than his longstanding American predecessor Gerard Schwarz seems a bit ironic.
 But any initiative that can produce a decent recording of Ives' 4th Symphony is a good thing, and this CD, offered on Seattle Symphony's own media label, has the added distinction of being the first to use the new critical edition of the score.
 Published by Thomas Brodhead and his associates in 2011 (and viewable online here), it contains dozens of explanatory pages, restores many of Ives' footnotes that were omitted from the first edition, and clarifies numerous interpretive details such as tempo relationships between groups of musicians in the second movement, and how best to divvy up instruments in the first, second and fourth movements for spatial and rehearsal purposes.
 The result is an Ives' 4th experience that's still very familiar (nothing fundamental about the piece has changed) but has a hitherto unrealized degree of textural clarity.

 Morlot conceives of the 4th Symphony as a grandiose piano concerto.
 There's indeed a "solo piano" part, prominent in the first two movements, and entrusted here to Cristina Valdés, who gets soloist credit on the CD (and during the 2015 live performances from which the CD was taken, she came onstage ahead of Morlot like a piano soloist would).
 It's also fair to point out that much of the second movement is basically an orchestration of the Hawthorne movement from the Concord Sonata.
 But there are many, many voices in the 4th Symphony, of which the solo piano is not even the only keyboard-based one: Ives calls for a second piano played by four hands, as well as a quarter-tone piano (nowadays rendered with two pianos tuned a quarter-tone apart).
 Additionally there's a celesta, a pipe organ (prominent in the fugue) and an optional ether organ.
 And Morlot uses a synthesizer for Ives' six octave "bells" part (the publisher even makes a carillon sample available for this purpose), thus comprising yet another putative keyboard instrument.
 Fortunately though, Valdés' part doesn't sound overbalanced in the mix, so any skepticism over the concerto conceit needn't worry us too much, especially when there are plenty of fresh orchestral details to be heard in this interpretation, for example: